djaskowiak/DocuGen/README.md

 The "code" folder contains the code segments used if you want to customise the code for your needs.

  - **custom_code_block.py**:
-This file contains the code that we use in the "Custom Code" blog in the automation.
+This file contains the code that we use in the `"Custom Code"` blog in the automation.

  - **used_css.css**:
-This file contains the CSS definition that we use in the "Variable - vCSS" blog in the automation and imports the style description for our HTML file.
+This file contains the CSS definition that we use in the `"Variable - vCSS"` blog in the automation and imports the style description for our HTML file.
 The definition is not minified in this file.

  - **used_js.js**:
 This file contains the Java scripts that we use in our Python script (custom_code_block.py at the very end).
-The JavaScript is implemented in the Python code (last <script></script> section).
-It is important that ‘{’ and ‘}’ are replaced with ‘{{’ and ‘}}’ so that they are not evaluated in Python.
+The JavaScript is implemented in the Python code (last `<script></script>` section).
+It is important that `'{'` and `'}'` are replaced with `'{{'` and `'}}'` so that they are not evaluated in Python.

 #### Installation:

  1. Create a new blank Qlik Application Automation
- 2. Upload workspace (right click on canvas) à **DocuGen v_(x)_.json**
+ 2. Upload workspace *(right click on canvas)* à **DocuGen v_(x)_.json**
  3. Create a connection for SharePoint
 	 a.  scroll to the bottom and click on the “**Create File on Microsoft SharePoint**” Block that has a red border
 	 b.  click on the Connection tab and create a connection to your Microsoft SharePoint
 	 c.
-After you receive the information “Connection is linked” you can use it by clicking on your created connection.
+After you receive the information `“Connection is linked”` you can use it by clicking on your created connection.
 The connection tab should now change its colour from red to black.
- 4. (_optional_) If you want to switch the **number format** from ‘comma’ to ‘point’ as decimal separator you can switch the value of the block named “Variable – vNumber Format” from ‘de’ to ‘us’.
+ 4. (_optional_) If you want to switch the **number format** from ‘comma’ to ‘point’ as decimal separator you can switch the value of the block named “Variable – vNumber Format” from `‘de’` to `‘us’`.
 It’s the second block of the automation.
  5. Now you can run the automation to generate your first documentation

 #### Running the automation: